 Belcher then proceeded to file a complaint with D.C. police.
 Instead of shrugging off the incident as a matter of private property, police arrested the guard pursuant of “hate crime” charges.

-Here we have a whole slippery slope of what is being defined as a crime, and what is a transgression of a crime.
-May God help us.
+Here we have a whole slippery slope of what is being defined as a crime, and what is a transgression of a crime- being called a derogatory name resulting in hurt feelings or perceived slight real or imagined.